Seattle Office of Arts and Culture

 **Events/projects previously funded at the $7,200 level in years past may only apply for $5,200 or less, EXCEPT events/projects that provide a minimum of 12 hours of public programming in an eligible park over the course of at least four (4) days.

-Proposed projects must be presented in eligible City of Seattle park locations between April 1 and November 30, 2020.
+Projects must take place in an eligible city of Seattle park between April and November 2022.

 USA: Washington: Seattle